naturalis/kiore-project/README.md

 genome assembly and primer design is contained within another git repository located [here](https://github.com/naturalis/changing-invaders).

-### Abstract

-**Background**
-Rattus exulans, known as kiore or the Polynesian rat, was introduced to islands across the Pacific by humans during the Austronesian expansion.
-I expect genetic differences will exist between the R. exulans populations because of assorted ecological pressures combined with successive founder effects and varying time periods since colonisation on each island.
-This research project aims to add to current research on the spread of the Polynesian rat throughout the Pacific by exploring how island evolutionary processes and aided dispersal by humans affected the rat genotype.

-**Methods**
-This project will be guided by the questions “Which R. exulans island populations demonstrate the closest genetic relationships?”, “What is the correlation between the geographical distances of insular R. exulans populations and the genetic distances?”, and “How prevalent is increased homozygosity in Pacific R. exulans populations successively further from the mainland populations, and is inbreeding correlated with island size here?”
-The process of answering these questions will involve the construction of a NeighborNet haplotype network, comparing geographic island distances with pairwise genetic distances between populations, and heterozygosity testing respectively.

-**Expected Results**
-It is expected that R. exulans populations from neighbouring islands and islands humans colonised closely in time will exhibit the least genetic differences and therefore be close to each other on the haplotype network and have shorter mean genetic distances between them.
-However, it is also expected that outliers will exist where there was increased or decreased movement between islands by humans and therefore rats.
-Homozygosity within each population is expected to increase the further away the colonised island is from the mainland Polynesian rat population in southeast Asia.
-The future results of this project will aid in clarifying the relationships between R. exulans populations and the order of colonisation.
-They may be used as a proxy for the sequence of human settlement, improve understanding of evolutionary processes and allow the Polynesian rat to be used as a model for human aided dispersal.

-____

 ### Methods

 #### Cleaning the raw data